wavded/www/content/post/callback-hell.md

 *   Grabbing the stats for those files
 *   Processing the stats and files to determine the largest

-Since the first task is essentially just `fs.readdir()`, we won’t write a function for that.
-However, let’s write a function that, given a set of paths, will return all the stats for those paths while maintaining the ordering:
+Since the first task is essentially just `fs.readdir()`, we won't write a function for that.
+However, let's write a function that, given a set of paths, will return all the stats for those paths while maintaining the ordering:

 ```js
 function getStats (paths, cb) {